awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-health-console.md

 **Note**
 When you enable additional CloudWatch metrics for your environment, it takes a few minutes for them to start being reported and appear in the list of metrics that you use to add graphs and overview stats\.

-See [Publishing Amazon CloudWatch Custom Metrics for an Environment](health-enhanced-cloudwatch.md) for a list of available enhanced health metrics\.
+See [Publishing Amazon CloudWatch custom metrics for an environment](health-enhanced-cloudwatch.md) for a list of available enhanced health metrics\.